costaber/omni-flow/README.md

 #### Assign Step

-The assignment of variables is pretty useful when it comes to workflows.
-The way to initialize or assign variables is required the `Assign Step`.
-It is possible to create any type of variable, where the potential of Kotlin can be used to process any value, for example: `Random().nextInt()`.
-When the assign context is used, it is required to assign at least one variable.
+Assigning variables holds significant utility within workflows.
+To initialize or assign variables, the `Assign Step` is the essential tool.
+This step empowers the variables declaration of various types, harnessing the full potential of Kotlin to process values dynamically.
+For instance, you can employ Kotlin expressions like `Random().nextInt()` to generate values.
+When working within the assign context, it is essential to remember that at least one variable must be assigned.
+This fundamental requirement ensures that the workflow operates smoothly and effectively.

 ```kotlin